- Start date: September

 Why this course?

-The programme looks at the strategic and holistic demands of modern projects in contemporary organisations.
-You'll gain knowledge in an emerging field that combines:
+You'll look at the strategic and holistic demands of modern projects in contemporary organisations and gain knowledge in an emerging field that combines:

 - project management as a process to deliver complex change

 - strategic management as a process for formulating and implementing organisational strategy

 - the development of transferable skills.
 Particularly teamwork, leadership, communication, negotiation, conflict resolution and presentation for employment

 - Master Universitario di I Livello in Project Management – Politecnico di Milano

 - Master of Science in Project Management – Strathclyde Business School

 Each institution brings their respective excellence in research, consultancy and teaching in project management to an international teaching programme.

 Hear from the International Master in Industrial Management course leaders: